meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 #### Off-Ledger API Discovery and Access

-As explained in the previous section, the standard expects registry apps to expose the standard's HTTP endpoints for accessing UTXOs to the public internet under a common URL prefix to provide maximal freedom for wallets and apps to fetch these.
+As explained in the previous section, the standard expects registry apps to expose the standard's HTTP endpoints for accessing UTXOs.
+It further expects these endpoints to be exposed to the public internet under a common URL prefix to provide maximal freedom for wallets and apps to fetch these.

 The standard does not require requests to these HTTP endpoints be authenticated, as all of them either access data that is expected to be public (e.g., registry metadata) or